-He was however more drawn to horse racing, a sport which he fell in love with after his grandfather took him to a racecourse when he was only aged 5.
+He was, however, more drawn to horse racing, a sport which he fell in love with after his grandfather took him to a racecourse when he was only aged 5.

-The youngster remained passionate about horse races and all that it entailed including placing bets which he sometimes won or lost.
+The youngster remained passionate about horse races and all that it entailed, including placing bets which he sometimes won or lost.

 Allegri soon became an owner of horses to make his passion for the sport complete.
 Such was life for the happy kid.

-Massimiliano Allegri Childhood Story – Education and Career Buildup:
+Massimiliano Allegri Education and Career Buildup:

 Allegri’s passion for horseracing registered a sharp decline after forced schooling and tough parenting set him on the path of building a career in football.

-The teenager never liked schooling and being forced by his parents to regularly attend classes added fuel to his hatred.
+The teenager never liked schooling, and being forced by his parents to attend classes regularly added fuel to his hatred.

 “Massi, you can’t skip school!
 You need to take these exams!
 You need to sit still and learn about Napoleon!”.
 Recalls Allegri of his parent’s attempt to overcome his hatred for schooling.

-While Allegri put up with the forced schooling he figured out that he wasn’t meant to be a good student but could fare well in other endeavours and might as well become an administrator of the school.
+While Allegri put up with the forced schooling, he figured out that he wasn’t meant to be a good student but could fare well in other endeavours and might as well become an administrator of the school.